-The nRF9160: Asset Tracker sample might show up to 2.5 mA current consumption in idle mode with
+The nRF9160: Asset Tracker application might show up to 2.5 mA current consumption in idle mode with

 - Sending data before connecting to nRF Cloud

-The nRF9160: Asset Tracker sample does not wait for connection to nRF Cloud before trying to send data.
-This causes the sample to crash if the user toggles one of the switches before the board is connected to the cloud.
+The nRF9160: Asset Tracker application does not wait for connection to nRF Cloud before trying to send data.
+This causes the application to crash if the user toggles one of the switches before the board is connected to the cloud.